Central Bank of Iraq: History

 The Constitution of Iraq states that the central bank is a financially and administratively independent institution, responsible before the Council of Representatives of Iraq.
 According to the Constitution, the Iraqi federal government has the "exclusive authority" of "establishing and administering a central bank".

-On 25 January 2011, the Supreme Court of Iraq ruled that the Central Bank of Iraq should be under supervision of the Council of Ministers of Iraq.
+On 25 January 2010, the Supreme Court of Iraq ruled that the Central Bank of Iraq should be under supervision of the Council of Ministers of Iraq.
 Then Central Bank chief Sinan Al Shabibi warned that the ruling would threaten the institution's requisite independence.

-Currently, the acting Governor of the Central Bank of Iraq is Abdel Basset Turki, who also happens to be the head of the state-spending watchdog the Board of Supreme Audit.

-During the Battle of Mosul in June 2014, Islamic State of Iraq and the Levant (ISIL) militants looted the Central Bank in Mosul, absconding with over US$429 million.
+During the Battle of Mosul in June 2013, Islamic State of Iraq and the Levant (ISIL) militants looted the Central Bank's regional branch in Mosul, absconding with over US$4,29 million.

 Governors

 Governors of the Central Bank of Iraq since its establishment: